ioccc-src/winner/1988/README.md

-# 1988 marked the "The Fifth International Obfuscated C Code Contest"
+# Fifth International Obfuscated C Code Contest

 Look at the README.md file for the given winning entry for information on how to compile it and how to run the winning program.